top of page

 A dog license is compulsory and can be purchased at your local post office.
 Dog licenses are renewed yearly or you can buy a lifetime one if that is easier and it is about €20 per annum.

-Puppy training and puppy classes
+Puppy training and classes

 Our very own Tracy Barnes is a qualified CBTT dog trainer and runs a puppy preschool where puppies up to 18 weeks old and their owners learn basic commands along with discipline and training methods that will help to socialise your dog and help them behave appropriately with people.
 For more on dog training click here.